GiovanniDAddario/GiovanniDAddario.github.io/_teaching/2023-autumn-teaching-2.md

 location: "City, Country"
 ---

-Teaching asistant for a second year mathematics course on vector calculus.
+Teaching assistant for a second year mathematics course on vector calculus.

 Heading 1
 ======